5 (Re)Sampling

 Caveat.
 Note that we do not use the mean of the bootstrap or jackknife statistics as a replacement for the original estimate.
 This is because the bootstrap and jackknife distributions are centered at the observed statistic, not the population parameter.
 (The bootstrapped mean is centered at the sample mean, not the population mean.)
 This means that we cannot use the bootstrap to improve on \(\overline{x}\); no matter how many bootstrap samples we take.
 We can, however, use the jackknife and bootstrap to estimate sampling variability.

-Intervals.
 Note that both methods provide imperfect estimates, and can give different numbers.
+Percentiles of jackknife resamples are systematically less variable than they should be.
 Until you know more, a conservative approach is to take the larger estimate.

 # Boot CI